About railroad fares

 Weekly and monthly tickets valid for travel to Grand Central can be used for Yankees travel at no additional charge.

-One-way, round-trip, and 10-trip tickets are available to/from Mets-Willets Point and cost the same as tickets to/from Penn Station.
+One-way, round-trip, and 10-trip tickets are available to/from Mets-Willets Point and cost the same as tickets to/from Manhattan.

 There is no additional charge or special ticket if you need to change directions at Woodside.